 Strategies to motivate and retain your sales team

-Based on the data, these are some strategies sales leads can implement to motivate their teams in 2022.
+Based on the data, these are some strategies leaders can implement to motivate their sales teams in 2022.

 Create opportunities for learning and career growth

 A consistent theme in the data we collected from salespeople is the need for learning and growth opportunities.
 Unfortunately, supporting career development is also one of the areas that managers find the most challenging.
 Whether or not you have direct control over your team members’ career growth within your company, it’s essential to create a space to talk about growth and provide opportunities for learning for salespeople on your team.

 To better support the development potential of your team: